goldnarms/IconWiki/Development-Environment-Setup.md

 1. Navigate to the iCon project root folder.
 1. Start the webserver: `node server.js`.

+OR

+Run the script run-dev.bat/sh script located under scripts.
+This should fire up the mongodb database, a monitor watching the LESS files, and the Node.js server.
+The various processes are fired up and managed by [Foreman](https://github.com/nodefly/node-foreman).

 The webserver will now be listening on `localhost:3000`.

 ## Developing using the WebStorm IDE